angelxuanchang/nlp-class/syllabus.md

 ## Syllabus

 The syllabus is preliminary and subject to change.
+Lecture notes are from prior years and are subject to change.
+Updated lecture notes will be posted after the lecture.

 <style type="text/css">
     .bs-example{